Brewers vs. Orioles Player Props Betting Odds

 Frazier Stats

-- Adam Frazier has recorded 46 hits with 10 doubles, a triple, six home runs and 17 walks.
+- Adam Frazier has put up 46 hits with 10 doubles, a triple, six home runs and 17 walks.
 He has driven in 24 runs with six stolen bases.

 Frazier Recent Games